 NAMI Keystone Pennsylvania is recognized by the Pennsylvania Association of Nonprofit Organizations as a Standards for Excellence accredited organization and is the official Outreach Partner in the state of Pennsylvania for the National Institute of Mental Health, the nation’s leading mental health research agency.

 SUPPORT.
 EDUCATION.
 ADVOCACY.

 Mental health concerns are common.
 One in five people will experience mental illness this year.
 But in that same time period, more than half of adults and children with mental health conditions won’t receive treatment.
 NAMI Keystone Pennsylvania has support and resources that are essential to treatment and recovery.
-We run free support groups that help individuals and families affected by mental illness connect with other people who are experiencing similar feelings and situations.
+We offer free support groups that help individuals and families affected by mental illness connect with other people who are experiencing similar feelings and situations.
 Meetings offer insight, encouragement, and comfort, which are important to recovery.
-NAMI Keystone Pennsylvania also operates a daily HelpLine that provides callers with information and resources on mental illness.
+NAMI Keystone Pennsylvania also operates a daily HelpLine (1.888.264.7972) that provides callers with information and resources on mental illness.
 LEARN MORE

 NAMI In Our Own Voice – IOOV presentations change attitudes, assumptions, and ideas about people with mental health conditions.
 These free presentations provide a personal perspective as individuals with lived experience talk openly about what it’s like to have a mental health condition.

-#BackOnTrackPA – statewide initiative to bring awareness to First Episode Psychosis programs in Pennsylvania and to highlight the positive impact they’re having on young people and their families.
+#BackOnTrackPA – statewide initiative to bring awareness to First Episode Psychosis programs in Pennsylvania and highlight the positive impact they’re having on young people and their families.

 For more information on these programs, visit NAMIKeystonePA.org or call 412-366-3788.